Sixty-five million people across the globe were displaced during the 2015-2016 refugee crisis.

 And then, of course, there are the people – millions of whom live in a state of uncertainty and fear, with psychological and physiological trauma, who receive little more than the semi-monthly headline in newspapers and news programs.
 Families, unaccompanied minors, survivors of war, former political prisoners, young men looking to help their loved ones, the disabled, and countless others risking everything to find safe, stable homes.
 All must face the bureaucratic maelstrom that is applying for, and gaining, asylum in a foreign country.

 The island hosts two refugee camps: Moria and Kara Tepe.
-Upon arriving in Lesbos, asylum seekers are ferried to Moria, and moved to Kara Tepe if they are designated as vulnerable individuals, such as the disabled, pregnant women, and victims of torture.
-Although both camps have their problems, Kara Tepe – because of the sensitive makeup of its inhabitants – is a far safer setting.
-It exists precisely in order to serve those who may not be able to withstand Moria’s harsher environment.
+Upon arriving in Lesvos asylum seekers are ferried to Moria.
+They are then moved to Kara Tepe if they are considered vulnerable individuals, a designation that includes the disabled, pregnant women, and victims of torture.
+Kara Tepe – because of the sensitive makeup of its inhabitants – is the more secure of the two, though the metric for safety in any camp for the displaced is hardly an ideal.
+It exists precisely to serve those who may not be able to withstand Moria’s harsh environment, in which residents have had to endure recent winters with the barest minimum resources, not including reliable protection from the cold.

-Yet even with amenities like play spaces for children and the freedom to exit and re-enter the camp (a luxury not enjoyed in many other camps), many of Kara Tepe’s inhabitants describe it as an open-air prison.
-They acknowledge that it is the best that can be hoped for, and that the people who work in the camp are doing everything they can.
-But they are unable to deny their feelings.
+Yet even with amenities like play spaces for children and the freedom to exit and re-enter the camp (a luxury not enjoyed in many other camps around the world), many of Kara Tepe’s inhabitants describe it as an open-air prison.
+They acknowledge that it is the best that can be hoped for given the current global political climate, but they are unable to deny the marginalization and disenfranchisement that residency in a camp necessarily implies.
 When cooped up in caravans called isoboxes, and not allowed to work until their asylum applications are processed, even the best possible scenario still feels profoundly disappointing.

 This is not due to the specific circumstances in which they are living.
 It is due to their status, and the political and legal constraints associated with it.

-What goes overlooked in considerations of displaced people is the importance of dignity.
-Kara Tepe’s inhabitants want to live decent lives with the opportunity to work and live in peace, a point which itself seems condescending to articulate but that is regularly forgotten.
+What goes overlooked in considerations of the displaced is the importance of dignity.
+Kara Tepe’s inhabitants want the opportunity to work and live in peace, a point which itself seems condescending to articulate but that is regularly forgotten, taken for granted in debates over displacement but never truly considered or felt by those organizing the debates.
 Their status not as citizens or nationals but as refugees strips them of that freedom.
 They are forced to confront a political and economic system that has no space for them, and the opportunities that all people crave elude them at every turn.

 Movement on the Ground works to provide humanitarian aid to men, women, and children fleeing their homes as a result of climate change, poverty, and war.
-At Kara Tepe they are the primary innovators, working to help make the space as bearable and comfortable as possible for its inhabitants.
+At Kara Tepe they are primary innovators, working to help make the space as bearable for its inhabitants.

 Emergency Centre Response International provides emergency response and aid in life-threatening environments.
 They coordinated with the Greek coastguard at the height of the crisis in 2015 and continue to do so, saving thousands of lives by shuttling asylum seekers traveling across the Aegean Sea to safety.
 Both organizations represent the very best of people – individuals doing everything in their power to help those most in need.